gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 Whereby the parser would match things like "the dead body", "the body", "body", "the cold dead body", "the dead cold body", "cold corpse", "old stiff" etc.

-Bear in mind that on output, in the absence of `label`, adjectives are only emitted when multiple objects of the same base word are present (in the same scope).
-For example, the _red_ key and the _blue_ key, and these adjectives will be emitted in _definition order_ until the object names are distinct.
+Bear in mind that on output, in the absence of `label`, adjectives are only emitted to discrimiate multiple objects of the same base word (when in scope).
+For example, the _red_ key and the _blue_ key, and further, these adjectives will be added in _definition order_ until the object names are distinct.

 Now looking back at `player` we see some other selectors reacting to _verbs_;